viewneo/viewneo-api/README.md

 | redirect_uri | '[Url encoded](https://en.wikipedia.org/wiki/Percent-encoding)' callback URL to redirect the user after authorization. **Important:** This value has to match the redirect url you set in your client settings |
 | response_type | `code` |

-A valid redirect url can look like this:
+A valid redirect URL will look similar to this:
 ```
 https://cloud.viewneo.com/oauth/authorize?client_id=9&redirect_uri=https%3A%2F%2Fexample.com%2Fcallback&response_type=code
 ```

-This is how the authorization page looks like.
+This is how the authorization page will appear.

 ![authorization page](/src/authorization_page.png)

-After the user authorized your client he will be redirected to the redirect url with the **authorization code** appended as a get parameter named `code`.
+Once the user has authorized your client, they will be redirected to the redirect URL.
+The **authorization code** will appear where the parameter `code` is located below.

 ```
 https://example.com/callback?code=AUTHORIZATION_CODE